patricklafrance/wmfnext-shell/README.md

 > **Warning**
 >
-> This repository will not be maintained as it's purpose is to inspire teams by showcasing how a SPA federated application could be build on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).
+> This repository will not be maintained as it's purpose is to inspire teams by showcasing how a federated SPA could be build on top of [Webpack Module Federation](https://webpack.js.org/concepts/module-federation) and [React Router](https://reactrouter.com/).

 Webpack Module Federation is a great infrastructure piece to share code and dependencies between different independent codebases easier.
 But as is, it's pretty raw as it's a low level mecanism.

 This shell aims to add a very thin and opinionated layer on top of Webpack Module Federation and React Router to complement the sharing mecanism with additional functionalities.
-Those functionalities will gentle the adoption of a federated application architecture and provide an opinionated direction on how to implement a federated SPA application.
+Those functionalities will gentle the adoption of a federated application architecture and provide an opinionated direction on how to implement a federated SPA.

 The idea behind this shell is to have an host application responsible of loading modules and providing shared functionalities like routing, messaging and logging.
 With this shell, a module is considered as an independent codebase matching a specific subdomain of the application.
 At bootstrap, the host application loads the modules and call a registration function for each of them with shared functionalities and an optional context.
 During the registration phase, each module dynamically *register it's routes and navigation links*.
 Then, pages and components of a module can use the provided hooks to access shared functionalities provided by the shell.